Computer Vision Applications with YOLO

 6. Community and Development:

-• YOLO continues to evolve and is supported by a strong community of developers and researchers (being the YOLOv8 very strong).
+• YOLO continues to evolve and is supported by a strong community of developers and researchers (with YOLOv8 being very strong).
 Open-source implementations and extensive documentation have made it accessible for customization and integration into various projects.
 Popular deep learning frameworks like Darknet, TensorFlow, and PyTorch support YOLO, further broadening its applicability.

 7. Model Capabilities